Events

 Challenges supported by EMBRC

-EMBRC (European Marine Biological Resource Centre) is proud to support two inspiring challenges at Ocean Hackathon 2025:
+EMBRC (European Marine Biological Resource Centre) is proud to support an inspiring challenge at Ocean Hackathon 2025:

 • PEN03: Tracking Marine Biodiversity – An Interactive Genomics Explorer for Europe (Daniel Kamazawa)

-Both challenges will leverage EMO BON data, among other resources, to develop innovative solutions.
-Participants will be guided by our EMO BON data coach, Christina Pavloudi, to make the most of these valuable datasets
+The Challenge will leverage EMO BON data, among other resources, to develop innovative solutions.
+Participants will be guided by our EMO BON data representative, Christina Pavloudi, to make the most of these valuable datasets

 Logo EMO BON